molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified:</span> Yeah you do.
 That's why you're talking about it.

 <span class="transcript-speaker">Monster, 2:59:56:</span> Gosh...
 Oh yeah, so Wikipedia.
 I think Wikipedia is 98% useful and 2% arsenic.
 The problem is you never know what's the arsenic.
-So Wikipedia is going down the rabbit hole of becoming Snopes, and I hope that they turn from their path because they have basically become the truth ministry, like a very Orwellian way.
+So Wikipedia is going down the rabbit hole of becoming [Snopes](https://en.wikipedia.org/wiki/Snopes), and I hope that they turn from their path because they have basically become the truth ministry, like a very Orwellian way.
 They're basically cataloging a bunch of media links into a piece and they become the kind of ministry of truth.
 The arbiter of what's true.
-And then Google, which pays a lot of money to Wikipedia, they're probably the main sponsor at this point by far.
-Google then basically amplifies their version of truth.
+And then Google, which pays a lot of money to Wikipedia, they're probably the main sponsor at this point by far.[^fn17] Google then basically amplifies their version of truth.

 <span class="transcript-speaker">Monster, 3:00:42:</span> <span class="transcript-note">[reading the chat.
 Full comment in chat was from "MLN": "Wikipedia, do you even understand how the governing of Wikipedia works?
 Google doesn't pay them"]</span> Yeah, Google does pay them.
 Google is a very big sponsor of Wikipedia.
 I'm happy to talk with anybody who wants to discuss it.
-Look up Larry Sanger on Twitter, if you don't know him.
+Look up [Larry Sanger](https://en.wikipedia.org/wiki/Larry_Sanger) on Twitter, if you don't know him.
 He tells you a lot of stuff about Google... about Wikipedia.
 He was one of the founders.

-<span class="transcript-speaker">HF, 3:01:04:</span> Hey, did you know that Sergey Brin used to hang out with Harvey Weinstein and Wendi Deng?
+<span class="transcript-speaker">HF, 3:01:04:</span> Hey, did you know that [Sergey Brin](https://en.wikipedia.org/wiki/Sergey_Brin) used to hang out with [Harvey Weinstein](https://en.wikipedia.org/wiki/Harvey_Weinstein) and [Wendi Deng](https://en.wikipedia.org/wiki/Wendi_Deng_Murdoch)?

 <span class="transcript-speaker">Monster:</span> Yeah, makes sense.
 It doesn't surprise me.

 <span class="transcript-speaker">HF:</span> Yeah, so you've got a serial sexual assaulter and a Chinese spy.
 Isn't that crazy?

 <span class="transcript-speaker">Monster, 3:01: 20:</span> Yeah, it's possible. <span class="transcript-note">[reading the chat.
 Full question in chat was from "Hellbat": "Rob what do you think of Antifa?"]</span> So somebody asked me about...
 Hellbat asked me what I think of antifa.
 I think antifa is an op.
 I don't think it's organic.
 I think it's basically an op.
-And I think that QAnon is an op.
+And I think that [QAnon](https://en.wikipedia.org/wiki/QAnon) is an op.
 I think that... <span class="transcript-note">[crosstalk]</span>

 <span class="transcript-speaker">HF:</span> Who runs QAnon, do you think?